samtecspg/mason/README.md

 ![Operator Engines](images/OperatorConfigs.png)

 1. Metastore - Defines concepts like databases and tables, and allows interacting with dataset metadata such as partitioning or schema information.
 Some example metastore clients would be Glue, or Hive.
 2. Execution - Defines a means to "compute" or derive additional datasets on source data in metastore tables.
 This includes programatic serial or SQL analytical computation on data.
-Example exeuction engines would be spark, presto, or athena.
+Example execution engines would be spark, presto, or athena.
 3. Scheduler -  Anything that involves scheduling frequency of data jobs and job DAGS.
 Example scheduler clients would be airflow, DigDag or Azkaban.
 4. Storage - Any activity that involves serial (row level) access and storage of data.
 Some example storage clients would be S3 or HDFS.